2023 Best Value Music Master's Degree Schools in Nebraska

 Read full report on Music at University of Nebraska - Lincoln

-Out of the 3 schools in Nebraska that were part of this year’s ranking, University of Nebraska at Omaha landed the # 3 spot on the list.
-Located in the city of Omaha, UNOMAHA is a public school with a large student population.
+The excellent master’s degree programs at University of Nebraska at Omaha helped the school earn the #3 place on this year’s ranking of the best value music schools in Nebraska.
+Located in the city of Omaha, UNOMAHA is a public college with a fairly large student population.

-Explore all the Best Value Music Colleges in the Plains States Area or other specific states within that region.
+Explore all the Best Value Music Schools in the Plains States Area or other specific states within that region.

 One of 10 majors within the area of study, music has other similar majors worth exploring.